deNzik3/data_analytics_projects/README.md

 ### Recommendation systems
 * [Movie recommendation system](https://github.com/densivanov/data_analytics_projects/tree/main/movie_rec_project): Created a model that recommends a movie by its title.
 Collaborative filtering

+### ML projects
+* [Weather predictions](https://github.com/densivanov/data_analytics_projects/tree/main/weather_pred_project): I made EDA, and also built an ML model for predicting temperature based on data
+* [Predicting the number of Olympic medals](https://github.com/densivanov/data_analytics_projects/tree/main/olympic_pred_project): Thanks to this project, we can now, based on data from previous years, roughly predict the number of medals received at the Olympic Games

 ### Challenges
 * [SQL challenges](https://github.com/deNzik3/SQL): This repository contains codes of online SQL challenges